Get started with Amazon Location Service trackers - Amazon Location Service

 Note

 If you wish to encrypt your data using your own AWS KMS customer managed key, then the Bounding Polygon Queries feature will be disabled by default.
-This is because by using this feature, a representation of your device positions will not be encrypted using the your AWS KMS managed key.
+This is because by using this feature, a representation of your device positions will not be encrypted using your AWS KMS managed key.
 The exact device position, however; is still encrypted using your managed key.

 You can choose to opt-in to the Bounding Polygon Queries feature.
 This is done by setting the KmsKeyEnableGeospatialQueries parameter to true when creating or updating a Tracker.